ianrelecker/exo-arcocd/README.md

 kubectl apply -k demo          # Single-pod deployment for quick tests
 ```

+The workload invokes `exo` via `/usr/bin/env`, so whichever image you deploy just needs the CLI on the `PATH`.
+If you relocate the binary, update the container command in the manifests.

 Create the Tailscale secret before using the overlay:

 ```bash